2025–26 Sunderland A.F.C. season

-The 2025–26 season is the 147th season in the history of Sunderland Association Football Club, and the club's first season back in the Premier League since the 2016–17 campaign, following promotion from the Championship in the preceding season.
-In addition to the domestic league, the club is also participating in the FA Cup and the EFL Cup.
+The 2025–26 season was the 147th season in the history of Sunderland Association Football Club, and the club's first season back in the Premier League since the 2016–17 campaign, following promotion from the Championship in the preceding season.
+In addition to the domestic league, the club also participated in the FA Cup and the EFL Cup.

+Sunderland placed 7th in the Premier League, their domestic league performance granting them a place in the 2026–27 UEFA Europa League, their first qualification for European football since 1973.